 Creating a plan to keep the supply chain firing on all cylinders

 This Fortune 200 leader in power solutions has a number of complementary business units around the world, grossing revenues in excess of $20bn.
+Read on to find out how our supply chain specialists and procurement consultants supported them to ensure productivity and high flying performance.

 As part of a strategy to build a more agile and competitive manufacturing footprint, the organization transferred their alternator production to Eastern Europe.
 While the new site became one of the most advanced facilities in the world, the significant investment in capacity and modernization did not yield the expected benefits.